tomsch420/krrood/doc/eql/example_with_concatenate.md

 from dataclasses import dataclass, field from typing import List

-from krrood.entity_query_language import symbolic_mode, let, concatenate, not_, in_, entity, an, From
+from krrood.entity_query_language import symbolic_mode, let, concatenate, not_, in_, entity, an, From, symbol
-from krrood.entity_query_language import symbol

 # Minimal dataset for the example